Emission Performance Standards for Baseload Electric Generation

 The standard applies to all investor and consumer owned utilities in the state.
 Renewable and nuclear powered electricity are exempt, as are long-term commitments with the Bonneville Power Administration.

 We have been working with Ecology, Energy Facility Siting Evaluation Council and other stakeholders to develop the Emissions Performance Standards Survey.
 We currently have a solid draft survey and number.
-We filed the CR102 on May 2, 2018.
-It was published in the Washington State Register on May 16, 2018.
+We filed the CR102 and a supplemental CR102.
+The comment period is closed.

 - CR102 and other rulemaking documents